Last Updated on June 26, 2025 by George Pavlopoulos

 An external hard drive is a must.
 It will make your life easier, and it will give you peace of mind.
 But, to be honest, if you already own a working laptop and camera, it’s better not to buy new ones and invest in external hard drives.

-Modern laptops and cameras don’t fail that easily -but this doesn’t mean it can’t happen.
+Modern laptops and cameras don’t fail that easily, but this doesn’t mean it can’t happen.
 It’s better to be safe than sorry.
 So buy an external hard drive and make the backups part of your weekly routine.
 I use this one from LaCie, and I have used Western Digital ones in the past.
-I’m pretty sure that are equally good ones out there, but I only recommend the things I used.
+I’m pretty sure that there are equally good ones out there, but I only recommend the things I used.

-If you want to see my full blogging gear, I wrote about the best equipment for minimalist bloggers.
+If you’d like to see my full blogging setup, I’ve written about the best equipment for minimalist bloggers.

 Epilogue & Costs Recap

 So, before finishing this post, I’ll make a quick recap.
-For an easier approach, I’ll consider the 12-month web hosting plan by Bluehost.
-Although the 36-month plan will give you the biggest monthly reduction, I know that many people don’t want to pay everything up front for three years.
+For a more straightforward approach, I’ll consider the 12-month web hosting plan offered by Bluehost.
+Although the 36-month plan will result in the largest monthly reduction, I understand that many people prefer not to pay everything upfront over three years.
 However, if you can afford it, that’s the best option.
 That’s what I did, and that’s what I’ll do in the future if I have to.

 How much does it cost to start a blog: 3 cases